mukarrom/color_size_picker_flutter_package/README.md

 # product_size_color_selector

-A Flutter package for selecting colors and sizes in a user-friendly way.
+This is a Flutter package that provides a user-friendly way for users to select colors and sizes.
+It allows users to pick from a predefined list of colors and sizes, and provides a callback mechanism to handle the selection.
+The package also handles edge cases like empty color and size lists gracefully.

 ![img.png](img.png)